scrawlon/fatsecret-omniauth/README.md

 ## API calls

 API calls are created with the `Fatsecret::Api.new({}).api_call()` method.
-FatSecret consumer keys are required, and a params hash containing the api call.
+FatSecret consumer keys and a params hash containing the api call are required.
 Optionally, you can include an auth_key and auth_secret for authenticated calls.

 The structure of an api call looks like this: